PlexSheep/sennen/README.md

 For code contributions please make sure to:

 - Follow the existing code style
+- Add Tests for new features and make sure no Tests break
 - Update documentation as needed

 ## 📄 License